c-kick/easy-docker-container-updater/README.md

 ## Introduction

-Easy Docker Container Updater is a Node.js script designed to provide a simple, straightforward way to manage Docker container configurations and automate container updates.
-This tool is perfect for users with limited Docker experience who run containers on their private NAS or home servers and want a lightweight "fire-and-forget" solution for updating their containers.
+Easy Docker Container Updater is a Node.js script I originally wrote to streamline the update process for my containers when I was just starting out with Docker.
+Years later, it’s still reliably handling my container updates, so I decided to publish it as open-source.
+This tool is designed for users who want a simple way to manage and update Docker containers—particularly on private NAS or home servers.
+It’s perfect for those with limited Docker experience or anyone looking for a lightweight, “fire-and-forget” solution without diving into the complexities of Docker Compose or Watchtower.

-### Benefits
+### Features
-- **Easy Setup**: Get started quickly with a simple Node.js script, no additional container or software needed.
-- **Centralized configurations**: All your container configurations are stored in one place.
+- **Centralized Configuration**: Manage all container settings in a single file.
 - **Flexibility**: Define variables (e.g., paths) once and reuse them across multiple containers for uniform configuration, which makes it particularly useful for use with [*arr](https://wiki.servarr.com) containers.
-- **Automated Updates**: Schedule this script to update all your containers at once, and get a full e-mail report after it's done.
-- **Lightweight Solution**: Perfect for home servers and small projects where orchestration tools (e.g., Kubernetes) would be overkill.
+- **Lightweight and Easy to Use**: Set up with a single script—no additional containers or advanced tools needed.
+- **Automated Updates and Email Reports**: Update all your containers with one command, with optional email notifications.
+- **Ideal for NAS/Home Server Users**: Designed to be simple yet powerful for small-scale setups

 ### Example Usage
 To update all your containers in succession: